-If you forget to inject your insulin dose, test your blood sugar level as soon as possible.
+If you forget your insulin dose, check your blood sugar level and test your urine for ketones as soon as possible.

 If you are not sure what to do, talk to your doctor, diabetes education nurse or pharmacist.

 Do not use a double dose of your insulin.